-(A) Each equine animal which is imported into Ohio except animal(s) to be slaughtered within seventy-two hours :
+(A) Each equine animal which is imported into Ohio shall:

-(2) If twelve months of age or more, shall be accompanied by evidence that the identified animal was negative to an official test for the disease equine infectious anemia conducted at a laboratory approved by the United States department of agriculture, animal plant health inspection service, veterinary services.
+(2) If twelve months of age or older, be accompanied by evidence that the identified animal was negative to an official test for the disease equine infectious anemia conducted at a laboratory approved by the United States department of agriculture, animal plant health inspection service, veterinary services.
 This test must have been conducted within the twelve-month period preceding the date of importation.

-(3) Equine consigned to a livestock market licensed under Chapter 943. of the Revised Code with an Ohio department of agriculture approved veterinary inspector present will be exempt from paragraphs (A)(1) and (A)(2) of this rule; and,
+(B) Owners of equine may substitute an owner/shipper statement in place of the certificate of veterinary inspection, if the equine are consigned to a livestock market licensed under Chapter 943. of the Revised Code with an approved veterinary inspector present.
+All equine meeting this requirement shall be exempt from paragraph (A)(1) and (A)(2) of this rule.

 Promulgated Under: 119.03

 Rule Amplifies: 941.10 , 941.25